zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 The target system HFS or zFS data set must be mounted on the driving system when running the sample ZWE5MKD job since the job will create paths in the HFS or zFS.

-Before running the sample job to create the paths in the file system, you must ensure that OMVS is active on the driving system and that the target system's HFS or zFS file system is mounted to the driving system. zFS must be active on the driving system if you are installing Zowe into a file system that is zFS.
+Before running the sample job to create the paths in the file system, you must ensure that OMVS is active on the driving system and that the target system's HFS or zFS file system is mounted on the driving system. zFS must be active on the driving system if you are installing Zowe into a file system that is zFS.

-If you plan to install Zowe into a new HFS or zFS file system, you must create the mountpoint and mount the new file system to the driving system for Zowe.
+If you plan to install Zowe into a new HFS or zFS file system, you must create the mountpoint and mount the new file system on the driving system for Zowe.

 <!--Should this be /usr/lpp/zowe/v1?-->

 The recommended mountpoint is _/usr/lpp/zowe._

-Edit and submit sample job ZWE5MKD to allocate the HFS or zFS paths or zFS paths for Zowe.
+Edit and submit sample job ZWE5MKD to allocate the HFS or zFS paths for Zowe.
 Consult the instructions in the sample job for more information.

-If you create a new file system for this product, consider updating the BPXPRMxx PARMLIB member to mount the new file system at IP time.
-This action can be helpful if an IP occurs before the installation is completed.
+If you create a new file system for this product, consider updating the BPXPRMxx PARMLIB member to mount the new file system at IPL time.
+This action can be helpful if an IPL occurs before the installation is completed.

 __Expected Return Codes and Messages:__ You will receive a return code of 0 if this job runs correctly.